Tools In

 The output label shows the decoded image's width, height, and file size.
 This helps you verify you have the right image and understand its actual resolution.

-When building API integrations, paste the Base64 image field from the response to visually confirm the correct image is being returned before writing your parsing code.
+When building integrations, paste the Base64 image field from the response to visually confirm the correct image is being returned before you write your parsing code.

 Debug broken embedded images

-If a Base64 image in your HTML or CSS isn't rendering, paste the string here to check if the encoding is valid.
+If a Base64 image in your HTML or CSS is not rendering, paste the string here to check whether the encoding is valid.
 The tool shows a clear error if the data is corrupted.

 Extract images from source code

-Copy Base64 strings from HTML src attributes, CSS url() values, or JavaScript variables and decode them here to save the actual image files to your device.
+Copy Base64 strings from HTML src attributes, CSS url() values, or code variables and decode them here to save the actual image to your device.

-Some systems store Base64 with the data URI prefix, others without.
-This tool handles both, so you don't need to manually strip or add the prefix.
+Some systems store the data with the full data URI prefix, others without.
+This tool handles both, so you never need to manually add or remove anything before pasting.

-The download filename shows the detected format (decoded-image.png, .jpg, etc.).
-If the format looks wrong, the Base64 data might be corrupted or the magic bytes might be non-standard.
+The downloaded file is named decoded-image followed by the detected extension (.png, .jpg, etc.).
+If the extension looks wrong, the data may be corrupted or the format may be unusual.

-Use this tool with our Image to Base64 Converter for round-trip testing.
+Use this tool together with our Image to Base64 Converter.
 Encode an image, copy the Base64, paste it here, and verify the decoded image matches the original.

-If you've decoded a Base64 string containing sensitive image data (IDs, personal photos, confidential documents), click Clear to remove it from the tool and browser storage.
+If you have decoded a Base64 string containing sensitive images like IDs, personal photos, or confidential documents, click Clear All to remove it from the tool and from your saved data.

 Privacy & Security